Spain says bad bank attracting interest from foreign investors

 Government sources said Spain's bank restructuring fund, the FROB, could use part of the European aid to invest in the bad bank as laid out in the Framework Agreement for Financial Assistance (FAFA), subscribed to in July as part of the banking bailout.
 The fund did not therefore need to tap the markets, the sources said.

-Sources told Reuters earlier this month that Spain's main banks, Santander, BBVA and Caixabank would likely be the main investors in the bad bank.
+Sources told Reuters earlier this month that Spain's main banks, Santander (SAN.MC), BBVA (BBVA.MC) and Caixabank (CABK.MC) would likely be the main investors in the bad bank.

 Spain's government wants to keep its stake in the bad bank below 50 percent to reduce the burden on state finances and a direct impact on public debt and expects private investors to own at least 55 percent.